 Page 4-6 lines 80 – 116: These two paragraphs provide a lengthy defense that 1) high-severity classified RdNBR values are representative of stand-replacing fires, and 2) the SDC concentrates on high-severity patches given that regeneration failures are most likely to occur in these patches, and 3) mixed severity patches include fine-scaled variability in tree mortality, but the ecological implications of this variability are different given their closer proximity to a replenishing seed source.
 This section could be revised and shortened, in my opinion, given that previous articles (cited on line 93) have shown the RdNBR cutoffs developed for this region are reliable and representative of the mortality levels cited on line 89, and the previous SDC Landscape Ecology article makes the argument for the grain of the analysis.
 It seems the authors are trying to preemptively take a rock out of the road where none exists.

-We agree with the reviewer’s assessment of the intention of these two paragraphs, with the exception that we do not think there is such thing as a “mixed-severity patch” (reviewer’s point #3)- rather a “mixed-severity” fire contains stand-replacing patches of varying size and shape (lines 109-113).
+We agree with the reviewer’s assessment of the intention of these two paragraphs,.
+We use the widely used terminology of low, moderate and high (or stand replacing) to describe fire severity at the patch level.
+Rather we use the term “mixed-severity” to describe fires that contain stand-replacing (high severity) patches of varying size and shape (lines 109-113).
 We appreciate the reviewer’s suggestion to condense this material, and we acknowledge their point that some of these points are made in Collins et al. 2017.
 However we think that this detailed explanation of the importance of spatial scale in the definition of mixed-severity fires is critical to reiterate here, because this term is a “rock in the road” when it is used inappropriately: If most fires are mixed-severity fires based on the percentage thresholds, then “mixed-severity fire” becomes meaningless as a term to distinguish widely divergent post-fire environments that depend on stand-replacing patch sizes.
-Furthermore, we believe it is absolutely critical to remind readers that although basal area mortality thresholds such as 70% or 90% may be used to classify RdNBR values into severity classes, the vast majority of the area within these patches is true stand-replacing fire with 100% mortality, which the citations on Line 99 make clear.
+Furthermore, we believe it is absolutely critical to remind readers that although basal area mortality greater than thresholds such as 70% or 90% may be used to classify RdNBR values into high severity classes, the vast majority of the area within these patches is true stand-replacing fire with 100% mortality, which the citations on Line 99 make clear.
 If the editor believes length of the manuscript is a concern, we would be willing to condense some of this material.

 Page 8, line 164: It should be made clear 1) what RdNBR cutoff value was used to define high-severity, 2) that the “>90% basal area mortality” is estimated from the RdNBR itself, 3) that the polygons were essentially patches of high-severity within a fire that were delineated by aggregating adjacent pixels of like severity class in a GIS.